andreafiori/django_inventory/README.md

 Some next steps about practicing web development with Python:

 - Create a Categories table
-- Switch to MySQL and use joins
+- Switch to MySQL and use joins (with a category table for example)
 - Admin area with many-to-many data relationships
 - Admin area template customization
 - Using Django REST framework